kelvinlegacy/mission23_wiki/Massacre-at-Mount-Calvary-Baptist-Church.md

 Additional victims of the massacre come from the apparent coverup, they are the people who report other victims as missing who have been previously killed.
 They are identified, located and murdered after filing a missing persons report, or in some cases simply mentioning another victim’s name.

-More than 125 men, women and children were killed that Sunday, and over [1,000 lives](https://github.com/Mission23/Mission23/wiki/Soundtrack-of-the-%23GreatStorm#nature-of-our-kind) in total have been killed.
+More than 125 men, women and children were killed that first Sunday, and over 1,000 lives in total have been lost in the ongoing massacre turned genocide.

 ## "Where The Distance Makes The Difference"